rwbronco/fontshow/README.md

 ## Compose File
 ### Port Number
-To change the port number that fontshow uses, simply change the port in the [docker-compose.yml](https://github.com/rwbronco/fontshow/blob/main/docker-compose.yml) file:
+To change the port number that FontShow uses, simply change the port from 8090 to some other port number in the [docker-compose.yml](https://github.com/rwbronco/fontshow/blob/main/docker-compose.yml) file:
 ```
     ports:
       - 8090:80